 Do you ever feel this way?
 I seem to have no self-control when desserts are involved.
 Just take this Gluten Free Lemon Layer Cake recipe or this Gluten Free Carrot Cake recipe.
 I would want to cut my self a giant slice!
 And if you want to try something cool and different...give these Gluten Free Black Velvet Cupcakes a try!!

 These cupcakes are made with simple ingredients, most of which you already have in your gluten free pantry.
+They are easy to make and bake up light and fluffy!

 If you are a coconut fanatic like me, you may also want to try making this easy Gluten Free Coconut Cupcakes recipe too!